 Tube Feeding

-- There are different types of feeding tubes and a doctor will determine what type of tube is required based on the person's needs.
+- Tube feeding, also known as enteral nutrition, is a way of providing nourishment to the body when a person is unable to eat or drink, or cannot eat or drink enough.
+There are different types of feeding tubes that deliver nutrition directly into the stomach or small intestine.
+Blended foods, breastmilk, formula, liquids, medicine and water may be given through a feeding tube.
+A doctor will determine what type of tube is required based on the person's needs.
 Common feeding tubes are:

 - A nasojejunal tube - often called an NJ tube or Transpyloric (TP).
 This tube is inserted through the nose and runs through the stomach and down to the jejunum (small intestine).